 Whether self-financed or not, there are numerous ways to finance solar farming, with private loans and banks ready to finance projects.
 Atlantic Renewables work with approved lenders who can help finance your scheme.
-Solar panel prices now affordable to the masses these farms could well be the future of the world’s energy sources.
+As Solar Panel prices are now affordable to the masses, these farms could well be the future of the world’s energy sources

 The major financial benefit of Solar is through payments under the Feed-In-Tariff scheme (FITs) or the Renewables Obligation Certification scheme (ROCs).
 These are monthly or quarterly funds paid directly into your bank account.

 Generation tariff: your energy supplier will pay you a set rate for each unit (or kWh) of electricity you generate.
 Once your system has been registered, the tariff levels are guaranteed for the period of the tariff (20 years) and are index-linked to the rate of inflation.
 Please see FIT rates table below.

 Export tariff: you will receive a further 5.03p/kWh from your energy supplier for each unit you that is not used on site and exported back to the electricity grid.

 Energy bill savings: The free clean electricity generated from the Solar Panels is used on site to power farm equipment, avoiding costs of around 10-14 pence per kWh.